 Haokun Zhu

 Hi!
-I am a first-year student in the MSR program at Carnegie Mellon University.
+I am a second-year MSR student in the Robotics Institute at Carnegie Mellon University, advised by Prof. Jean Oh and Dr. Ji Zhang.
 Prior to this, I pursued my undergraduate studies at Shanghai Jiao Tong University (SJTU).
 I collaborated with Ph.D.
-Teng Hu at SJTU, under the supervision of Prof. Ran Yi.
-Additionally, I also received remote supervision from Prof. Yu-Kun Lai and Prof. Paul L. Rosin, who are based at Cardiff University.
-My research interests mainly lie in Computer Vision and Generative Models.
+Teng Hu at SJTU, under the supervision of Prof. Ran Yi, Prof. Yu-Kun Lai and Prof. Paul L. Rosin from Cardiff University.
+My research interests mainly lie in Embodied AI, Vision-Language Navigation and Object Navigation.

 profile photo